thisdougb/thisdougb.github.io/about.md

 permalink: /about/
 ---

-engineering : whiteboards, ideas, discussion, proof of concept, iteration
+Engineering : whiteboards, ideas, discussion, proof of concept, iteration

 ---